SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 ==================================================================
 Practical II - Linking regions to genes and integration with gene expression data
 ==================================================================

+In the last step of practical 1, we already identified enriched TFs, which overlap with the predicted footprint.
+In this part, we are going to infer TFs that might be related to gene expression differences between hESC and cardiac mesoderms.
+Therefore, we first link the footprints to potential target genes using `TEPIC <https://github.com/SchulzLab/TEPIC>`, and then apply `DYNAMITE <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`, which uses a logistic regression classifier to identify key regulators, which might explain changes in gene expression.

 Step 1: Extracting TF motifs of TFs expressed in the cell types of interest
 ----------------------------------------------------